adambard/learnxinyminutes-docs/ocaml.html.markdown

 let sqr2 = sqr (-2) ;;

 (* Every function must have at least one argument.
-   Since some funcions naturally don't take any arguments, there's "unit" type for it that has the only one value written as "()" *) let print_hello () = print_endline "hello world" ;;
+   Since some functions naturally don't take any arguments, there's "unit" type for it that has the only one value written as "()" *) let print_hello () = print_endline "hello world" ;;